California's 10 Best Places to Visit in the Fall

 Fresh daily specials are a great way to spice up a menu and make sure extra ingredients have a use.
 Gloss over your inventory, determine what items have their expiration dates coming up, and cook up a fresh storm as a solution to food wastage.

-Local food banks and charities are always grateful to have a helping hand.
+Local food banks and charities are always grateful to have a helping hand in the hard work.
 Connect with shelters in your vicinity to ensure that your leftover food goes to those in need rather than to waste.

 Make a point of suggesting a to-go bag for your customers.
 The food left over on customers’ plates is hard to repurpose.
 Whether they take it home to eat, give to someone in need, or compost, it stops food waste in its tracks.